charmbracelet/huh/README.md

             Limit(4).
             Value(&toppings),

-        // Values in selects and multi-selects can by any type you want.
-We’ve
+        // Option values in selects and multi-selects can by any type you
-        // been using recording strings above whereas here we’ll store integers. huh.NewSelect[int]().
+        // want.
+We’ve been using recording strings above whereas here we’ll
+        // store integers.
+Note the generic "[int]" directive below. huh.NewSelect[int]().
             Title("How much Charm Sauce do you want?").
             Options(